Allison Engine Company: Experiments

-In the mid-1970s the Allison Division of General Motors Corporation in Detroit designed ceramic components into the Allison GT 404-4 turboshaft engine intended for trucks.
+In the mid-1970s the Allison Division of General Motors in Detroit designed ceramic components into the Allison GT 404-4 turboshaft engine intended for trucks.
 Allison continued to work with General Motors on development of ceramic-turbine powered engines until the early 1990s.
 During their work they were able to engineer fairly stable automobile engines that were capable of burning a variety of fuels, such as gasoline, Diesel, kerosene, alcohol, vegetable oil, and coal powder.

 In the 1980s Allison collaborated with Pratt & Whitney on demonstrating the 578-DX propfan.
 Unlike the competing General Electric GE-36 UDF, the 578-DX was fairly conventional, having a reduction gearbox between the LP turbine and the propfan blades.
 Noise considerations, plus a significant reduction in the real cost of aviation fuel, brought the NASA funded program to a halt.

 In 1995, Allison tested a prototype lift fan for the Joint Strike Fighter Program and a LiftFan nozzle was tested in 1997 at NASA's Lewis facility.
 By 1997, a complete prototype had been demonstrated by the Rolls-Royce owned but American-controlled Allison Advanced Development Company.